 We Know How to Defend Felony OWI Charges

-Suhre & Associates has the necessary experience and know-how to defend felony charges in Indianapolis.
-We come armed with our knowledge of the law and criminal procedure that govern felony cases.
+Suhre & Associates, LLC has the necessary experience and know-how to defend felony charges in Indianapolis.
+We come armed with our knowledge of the law and criminal procedures that govern felony cases.
 We are adept at handling aggressive prosecutors and get felony charges reduced or dismissed.

 After first gathering evidence in your case from the prosecutor, police, and any witnesses, we would then conduct our own thorough investigation of your case in order to collect all additional evidence not previously discovered by the prosecutor or the police.